json2d/dotrelay/NEXT.md

 ```

 ### why it's safer to flush changes
-under-the-hood, changing the module import context with `sys.path.append(special_mod_path)` has a global effect, meaning it becomes the module import context for all imports that follow, even ones in other files.
+under-the-hood, changing the module import context with `sys.path.append(special_resolved_path)` has a global effect, meaning it becomes the module import context for all imports that follow, even ones in other files.

 in the best cases you just end up polluting the context but everything still works as expected